cjacker/opensource-toolchain-8051/README.md

 Unfortunately, most 8051 products are lack of debugging support, although a few models today support IAP, but it's depend on commercial software solution and not widely used by developers. for STC 8051, the opensource toolchain is SDCC(compiler) + stcgal/stcflash(ISP tool).

-## SDCC compiler
+# SDCC compiler
-There are 2 common used C compiler for 8051 MCU, one is C51 (with keil IDE), a commercial close-source compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource high quality 8bit c compiler.
+There are 2 common used C compiler for 8051 MCU, one is Keil C51 , a commercial closesource compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource high quality 8bit c compiler.

 I do not want to compare SDCC and C51 here, there are also not much difference between them.
-In my opinions, I prefer the opensource one. for [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md), I will write a note, please refer to it.
+In my opinions, I prefer the opensource one. for [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md), I aleady wrote a brief note, please refer to it.

-Most linux dist. today already ship SDCC in their repositories, please use APT or YUM to install it according to the dist you use.
+Most linux dist already ship SDCC in their repositories, you can use APT/YUM or other package management tool to install it according to the dist you use.
 If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package and other various packages installed and the building process is very simple:

 ```
 ./configure --prefix=<where you want to install SDCC>